proctorf/HIST289/index.md

 Reading:
 - Susan Schulten, "<a href="https://doi.org/10.1353/cwh.0.0141" target="_blank">The Cartography of Slavery and the Authority of Statistics</a>," *Civil War History* 56:1 (2010): 5-32.

-Readings:
-- Cameron Blevins, "<a href="https://www.jstor.org/stable/44285951" target="_blank">Space, Nation, and the Triumph of Region: A View of the World from Houston</a>," *The Journal of American History* 101:1 (2014): 122-147.
-- Jesse Hoffnung-Garskof, "<a href="https://doi-org.denison.idm.oclc.org/10.1093/ahr/rhab007" target="_blank">Cuban Racial Politics in Nineteenth-Century New York: A Critical Approach</a>," *American Historical Review* 126:1 (2021): 109-139.

 ### Week 8 {#week8}

 **Tuesday, October 14**
-**XML 1 - Annotation/Text Encoding**
+**Cool DH Reading / Mapping with AI**

 Readings:
-- "<a href="https://genius.com/Zora-neale-hurston-how-it-feels-to-be-colored-me-annotated" target="_blank">How it feels to be colored me</a>," Zora Neale Hurston
-- <a href="http://dh.obdurodon.org/what-is-xml.xhtml" target="_blank">Obdurodon's "What is XML and Why should humanists care?"</a>
-- <a href="https://fordhamgsdh.wordpress.com/2016/06/16/tei-and-xml-markup-for-absolute-beginners" target="_blank">TEI and XML Markup for absolute beginners</a>
+- Cameron Blevins, "<a href="https://www.jstor.org/stable/44285951" target="_blank">Space, Nation, and the Triumph of Region: A View of the World from Houston</a>," *The Journal of American History* 101:1 (2014): 122-147.

 **Thursday, October 16**
 **FALL BREAK - NO CLASS**